ElektraInitiative/libelektra/doc/decisions/validation.md

 and validates the key.

-Currently all needed validation plugins need to be specified at mounttime - if additional validation is required, the backend has to be remounted with the required plugins and plugin configuration.
+Currently all needed validation plugins need to be specified at mount-time - if additional validation is required, the backend has to be remounted with the required plugins and plugin configuration.